SPY vs SPX: Key Differences & Which Is Better to Trade

 Ready to Trade Weekly SPY or SPX Credit Spreads Automatically?

-Join the Weekly Trend program and receive automated ATM credit spread trades — every week.
+Join the Weekly Trend program and receive automated ATM credit spread trades every single week — no guesswork required.

 Get Started with Weekly Trend →